seanox/seanox-ai-nlp/seanox_ai_nlp/synthetics/README.md

 4. __Template Selection__: One template is chosen randomly from the filtered set
 5. __Rendering__: Jinja2 renders the template with inline annotations
 6. __Entity Extraction__: Markers are parsed and converted to entity spans
-7. __Span Detection__: Regex patterns are applied to extract additional spans
+7. __Span Detection__: RegEx patterns are applied to extract additional spans
 8. __Output__: A `Synthetic` object is returned with all relevant metadata

 # Sources & References